Don't know if anyone can shed any light on this.

 Have you checked the condition of the crank position sensor earth?
 At the bottom of the timing chain cover area, it's prone to corrosion and can lead to bad signals to the ECU without necessarily throwing a code.

-@shnazzle a few years ago on the Holy Island run if my memory serves me right?
+Sounds like something that happened to @shnazzle a few years ago on the Holy Island run if my memory serves me right?

 Quote from: Topdownman on July 22, 2022, 11:20Sounds like something that happened to @shnazzle a few years ago on the Holy Island run if my memory serves me right?